DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

 ### Install the APM SDK

-After you install and configure your Datadog Agent, the next step is to add the tracing library directly in the application to instrument it.
+After you install and configure your Datadog Agent, the next step is to add the APM SDK directly in the application to instrument it.
 Read more about [compatibility information][1].

 You can install the Datadog .NET APM SDK machine-wide so that all services on the machine are instrumented, or you can install it on a per-application basis to allow developers to manage the instrumentation through the application's dependencies.
 To see machine-wide installation instructions, click the Windows or Linux tab.
 To see per-application installation instructions, click the NuGet tab.